SabiMantock/bookstore/README.md

 ### Key Features <a name="key-features"></a>

-- Used Bookstore Api as app backend
-- Used fetch to make API calls
-- Refactored add book and remove book features to persist changes in the server
+- Used a mix of inline styling and external styling

 <p align="right">(<a href="#readme-top">back to top</a>)</p>